Redislabs-Solution-Architects/redis-enterprise-capacity-planning/README.md

 ./initcapaplan-test.sh
 ```

-> This script aims to get information from Redis Enterprise Cluster using its REST API and populate a Redis database in order to perform capacity planning.
+> This script aims to get information from Redis Enterprise Cluster using its REST API and populate a Redis database in order to perform capacity planning.\
 >
-> Syntax: scriptTemplate [r|p|h]
+> Syntax: scriptTemplate [r|p|h]\
-> options:
+> options:\
-> h     Print this Help.
+> -h     Print this Help.\
-> r     Hostname of the Redis Database which will host the generated data from this script.
-Default=locahost
+> -r     Hostname of the Redis Database which will host the generated data from this script.
+Default=locahost\
-> p     Port of the Redis Database which will host the generated data from this script.
+> -p     Port of the Redis Database which will host the generated data from this script.
 Default=6379

 ## How to use it?